Skip to main content

 saccharomyces boulardii and Reduced Diarrhea

-Research synthesisHigh evidenceModerate effect6 studies · 6 beneficial · 0 neutral · 0 harmful
+Research synthesisHigh evidenceMixed effect size8 studies · 8 beneficial · 0 neutral · 0 harmful

-• Studied populations: Patients undergoing pelvic radiotherapy, critically ill tube-fed patients, hospitalized patients, and patients with Helicobacter pylori infection
+• Studied populations: patients undergoing pelvic radiotherapy, patients with Helicobacter pylori infection, critically ill tube-fed patients, hospitalized patients

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Study durations were not consistently reported, limiting conclusions about time to effect.
-Several studies had small sample sizes, and effect sizes varied from small to large across different populations.
+Many studies did not report the form of S. boulardii, so no conclusions can be drawn about form-specific effects.
+The evidence base is moderately sized (8 studies) but consists largely of clinical populations, so generalizability to healthy adults is uncertain.

 Doses used in studies